Grapes

 PDO

-Atenuri PDO is the hallmark of Chinuri, used for both dry and sparkling styles; often blended with Goruli Mtsvane.
+Atenuri PDO is the hallmark of Chinuri, used for both dry and sparkling styles; it is often blended with Goruli Mtsvane.

 Food pairing

-Chinuri's acidity and mineral tension make it a superb food wine:
+Chinuri's acidity and mineral tension make it an excellent food wine:

 • Shellfish, sushi, ceviche, and grilled fish